caphefalumi/Chess.NET/README.md

 - Keep UI and game logic decoupled
 - Add unit tests for move generation and rule enforcement

-## License

-Provided for educational purposes.
-No license file is included — treat the code as example material for learning and interviews unless the project author states otherwise.

 ## Contact

 For questions about running the project locally, open an issue in the repository or inspect `Documentation.docx` in the project root for additional author notes.